Solaris 10 on the

 [14.06.06])

-The default CDROM player in snv_41; sound juicer, does not work due to
+The default CDROM player in snv_41; sound juicer, does not work

 missing HAL (what ever that is); see bug report